Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31P-flash-write-protection.md

 **Expected result**

-The output of the command should contain the information about lst of available write protection ranges, exmaple has been shown below:
+The output of the command should contain the information about lst of available write protection ranges, example has been shown below:

 ```bash
 Available write protection ranges: